Raiden-Numerics/mufem-release/Electromagnetics/Ren_2014_MEMS_Comb_Drive/README.md

     <img src="results/Capacitance_Vs_Xshift.png" width="600">
     <br/>
     <br/>
     Figure 6: Dependence of the comb drive capacitance on the distance between the combs, along with its linear fit.
+The plot is obtained using <a href="capacitance_vs_xshift.py">capacitance_vs_xshift.py</a> file.
 </div>
 <br/>